carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 > ## Exercise: Including Contact Information in Footer
 >
 > The last line of `index.md` includes the kind of information you might want to
-> re-use in multiple places throughout your site as a footer.
+> reuse in multiple places throughout your site as a footer.
 >
 > ~~~
 > ## Contact us